 for the rice

 - Rinse the rice thoroughly with several changes of water to remove any excess starch.
-Cover the rice with plenty of water and allow to soak for at least 30 minutes.
+Cover the rice with plenty of water and allow to soak for 30 minutes.

 - Drain the water and put the soaked rice into a heavy pot.
 Add 750ml water and the salt.
 Bring to a boil over medium-high heat, uncovered.
 When it starts boiling, cover and reduce the heat to very low.
 Cook for 10 minutes.

 - After 10 minutes, turn the heat off, fluff the rice with a fork and cover the pan with a tea-towel.
-Set aside and allow to cool.
+Set aside and allow to stand for 5 minutes.

 for the fish